shadyelmaadawy/Low-Latency-Image-Changes-Detection/README.md

 ![](https://raw.githubusercontent.com/shadyelmaadawy/Low-Latency-Image-Changes-Detection/master/4.png)

+> NOTE: THIS IS A VIRTUAL MACHINE, IN A REAL DEVICE LATENCY SHOULD BE AROUND 3~5 ms

 I think this code was written at the end of 2015, and was in the darkness for a long time,

 But today, I refining and rewriting It to bring it to the light and apply some changes that happened to me over the years.